-6 Symbolic Interpretations of Dream-Hair and Hair Loss
+7 Symbolic Interpretations of Hair and Hair Loss in Dreams

 Hair has long been a complex dream symbol.
-The Merovingian rulers of France believe it had magical powers.
+The Merovingian rulers of France believed it had magical powers.
 Cutting it was Samson's demise.
-Keri Russell lost her locks on her show, 'Felicity', and it went down the drain.
+Keri Russell's character chopped her locks in the TV show Felicity and caused a national uproar.
 Clearly, hair has a great impact on our lives and on our dreams.

-In waking life all manner of cuts, products, chemicals, and devices are employed to make the outer hair match the inner image of the self.
-More than making a statement about one's physical image, dream hair is also commenting on the inner self.
-In general, the symbology of dream-hair falls into several major categories.
+In waking life, all manner of cuts, products, chemicals, and devices are employed to make one's hair match their inner self-image.
+But while our day-to-day hair makes a statement about who we think we are, dream hair is a comment on our true inner selves.
+In general, the symbology of hair in dreams falls into several major categories.

 - Dreams about hair extensions

 Hair is more than simple protein follicles.
-Symbolically, hair represents the ideas and thoughts that are growing out from the psyche.
+Symbolically, hair represents the ideas and thoughts that are growing out of the psyche.
 So what does it means when hair falls out in dreams?

-Hair Falling Out in a Dream Can Mean
+Hair Falling Out in a Dream Can Represent

 - Abandoned ideas

 - Feelings of loss of power or control